 IRBCAM is not limited to a particular manufacturer of robots, CAD/CAM software or operating system.
 You do not have to switch to a new CAD/CAM software when purchasing IRBCAM.
-IRBCAM has been tested and works with SurfCAM, CATIA, ProEngineer, VisualMill, PowerMill, SolidWorks/SolidCam and others.
+IRBCAM has been tested and works with SurfCAM, CATIA, ProEngineer, VisualMill, PowerMill (see example), SolidWorks/SolidCam and others.
 Send us an example APT-CL or G-code file if you want us to test IRBCAM's compatibility with other CAD/CAM software.
 IRBCAM is currently available for Windows (32/64-bit), Mac OS X (64-bit) and Linux (64-bit).

 IRBCAM is continuously developed and new functions and features are added based on customer requests.

 Latest version: 2013 Build 317, Date: Oct.
 7, 2013.
 See this Flyer.